 There are different ways in which ingredients boost our energy.
 Potassium loaded ones, like coconut or bananas, support the chemical reactions in the cell membrane and regulate the nerve signal transmission.
-The natural sugars and fiber in different berries (red currants, goji, blueberries, black berries) release the energy throughout the whole day and sustain a healthy function of the digestive system.
+The natural sugars and fiber in different berries (red currants, goji, blueberries, blackberries) release their energy throughout the whole day and sustain a healthy digestive system function.

-And then there's the incredible matcha powder, made from green tea leaves, which contains caffeine and L-Theanine, both with energy-boosting effects.
-The great thing about matcha powder is the presence of an amino-acid that slows the release of theanine and caffeine, giving you energy for a longer time over the course of the day.
+And then there's the incredible matcha powder, made from green tea leaves, which contain caffeine and L-theanine, both with energy-boosting effects.
+The great thing about matcha powder is the presence of an amino acid that slows the release of theanine and caffeine, giving you energy for a longer time over the course of the day.

 3 Homemade Energy Drink Recipes

 You can play with these ingredients in the morning when you make your juice or smoothie.
 I like to have a matcha-loaded water before my workout or jogging session.
-I take a berry infused smoothie with me when I know there's a rough day ahead, and a brightly colored citrus-coconut drink cheers me up when I wake up in a bad mood.
+I take a berry-infused smoothie with me when I know there's a rough day ahead, and a brightly colored citrus-coconut drink really helps cheer me up when I wake up in a bad mood.

 If your energy dips in the afternoon, ask yourself how much water you've had over the course of the day.
-Oftentimes when we're sluggish (or hungry or crabby or headachy), we're actually dehydrated.
+Often, when we're sluggish (or hungry or crabby or headachy), we're actually dehydrated.

 Matcha Energy Drink

 Made from whole green tea leaves, matcha powder has amazing health benefits and energy-boosting effects that are even better than those of coffee and green tea.
-You don't have to use it in a warm matcha latte; this energy drink is a cool treat!
+You don't have to use it in a warm matcha latte; this energy drink can also be enjoyed as a cool treat!

-Combine ingredients in a large glass and stir together.
-Or add to blender and blend until smooth.
+Combine these ingredients in a large glass and stir together.
+Or add to a blender and blend until smooth.

 Citrus Coconut Energy Drink

-Coconut water and bananas contain high amounts of potassium to regulate and maintain a healthy cell activity and boost your energy, while the fiber and antioxidants in oranges contribute to the general well-being.
+Coconut water and bananas contain high amounts of potassium to regulate and maintain healthy cell activity and boost your energy, while the fiber and antioxidants in oranges contribute to your digestive health and general well-being.